-In the caves of the Palaeolithic lived those who slept with gods and spirits, the ones were neither male nor female, they would die and get reborn within their earthly existence.
 Today, in this shrunk world brutally stripped of its mystic essence, they are still among us and if we search for their message with the right kind of eyes, they can teach us a lot about the return to sexual innocence and bringing higher meaning back into our bed.
 The story of shamanic sex is that of sexual liberation, ecstasy and the return to our natural self.

-Even though unjustly added a suffix that suggests ideological content, shamanism is an umbrella term for practices that are universally human.
-The term “shaman” itself is borrowed from the Siberian Evenki language, but shamans are present in every part of the world and are believed to have been present in all the natural societies, predating organized religion.
 To understand what the practice is all about, one must dissect our own situation – the one of living in a consensual, institutionally defined reality, shaped by political systems, and marked by the state of permanent and harmful separation from nature.
 Shamans don’t share our obsession with “objective” reality, they treat this reality not as “the reality” but “a reality” – the middle world, under which is a lower world of animals, who don’t share our reality even though our world is superimposed to theirs and shapes it (often in a cruel and unfair way).
-Over ours is the upper world, the world of gods and spirits whose reality we don’t share, yet it is superimposed to our own.
-The middleman, the one who can climb up and down the ladder that connects the realms, who speaks the language of animals, spirits, gods and demons is the shaman, and, believe it or not, the archaic social role is not in decline in the present day but is having its renaissance.

-The role of sex in shamanism
+The Role of Sex in Shamanism

-The belief system of shamans is animism – the pre-religious belief in spiritual qualities of nature.
-To an animist, what is natural is sacred, and nothing is more natural than sex.
-The primary method for shamanic journey is the ecstatic, altered state of consciousness we know as trance.
 Sexual bliss was used in various cultures as a trance inducing tool, but the role of sex goes way deeper than that; it often had a ceremonial role and entire cults were developed to worship symbolism of sex organs and the act of their unification.
 Menstrual blood and semen also played an important role in magic.
 Finally, for its pivotal role in the cycle of life, sex is joined with death in the opposite yet complementary role.

-The marriage of sex and death
+The Marriage of Sex and Death

 “The Tibetan Book of the Dead”, a holy book of the uniquely flavoured Tibetan Buddhism, which incorporates old Himalayan shamanic practices, describes the journey of a dying soul on its way towards rebirth.
 As it passes through several stages, it enters Sidpa Bardo, the last stage before its rebirth into the next body.
 There it is exposed to karmically induced hallucinations – the typical one being the image of the passionately intertwined man and woman.